NZGL/shiny_cuffdiff/README.md

 Welcome to the shiny_cuffdiff project.

 This project is at an early phase of development, but is under active development.
-We are also developing Shiny code to interrogate the outputs of other common gene expression / differential expression workflows (intially starting with DESeq2), which will be published as a separate repository.

 Participants (either users, testers, or code developers) are encouraged!